Recommended calculator

 The timing of progress changes how the remaining timeline unfolds.
 When the balance begins to decline earlier, each subsequent cycle starts from a lower point, which reduces how many cycles are needed to reach zero.
 This effect builds over time, because every cycle reflects the result of the one before it.

-The difference may not be obvious in any single cycle, but it becomes more noticeable over time as the number of remaining cycles changes.
+The difference can be hard to see in one cycle.
+It becomes more noticeable as the number of remaining cycles changes.

 Why consistent progress outperforms uneven progress

-A steady pattern of reduction creates a predictable path toward zero.
+A steady pattern of reduction creates a predictable move toward zero.
 When each period continues to reduce the balance, the timeline moves forward in a reliable way.

 Uneven progress, even when it includes larger efforts at times, does not produce the same effect unless it becomes consistent.
 Large reductions followed by periods of little or no progress result in a slower overall trajectory.

-Consistency ensures that each cycle contributes to shortening the timeline.
+Consistency helps each cycle shorten the timeline.
 Without it, progress becomes fragmented, and the number of cycles required to finish increases.

-This is why stable patterns often outperform plans that rely on occasional bursts of effort.
-What matters is not just how much progress is made, but how regularly it occurs, and how you direct your payments supports that consistency over time.
+This is why stable patterns often beat plans that depend on occasional bursts of effort.
+A repeatable payment matters, and the way you direct your payments can help that progress feel easier to maintain.

 Why interruptions extend the timeline

-Interruptions don’t just pause progress—they add additional steps before the balance can return to its previous path.
+Interruptions do more than pause progress; they add extra steps before the balance can return to steady reduction.
 Periods without reduction, missed payments, or new balances increase the number of cycles required to reach zero.

 What makes interruptions impactful is how they delay forward movement.
 Each interruption pushes the timeline outward by shifting when the balance reaches lower levels, which extends the overall sequence of reduction.